larastudio/stedding/README.md

 * memcached
 * node

-### Server Packages to be added
-[Homestead](https://laravel.com/docs/5.4/homestead), the Vagrant Box Laravel, offers all users has the following out of the box:
-* Ubuntu 16.04
-* Git
-* PHP 7.1
-* Nginx
-* MySQL
-* MariaDB 10.1
-* Sqlite3
-* Postgres
-* Composer
-* Node (With Yarn, Bower, Grunt, and Gulp)
-* Redis
-* Memcached
-* Beanstalkd
-* Mailhog
-*  ngrok

-Now on a live server we won't be needing all, but what still needs to be added is:
-* [Beanstalkd](https://github.com/kr/beanstalkd) Work queue (Redis or Amazon SQS also possible)

 #### Database Management
 MySQL, PostGres and Sqlite3 won't be added as we will use MariaDB only for database management.
 #### DNS